TimothyByrd/ChaosHelper/README.md

 5. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
 Once good, you can disable any hotkey for it, unless you change monitors.
 6. Currency list (Z): Print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
 See `currency` in the "Configuration details" section below.
 7. Re-read configuation (R): Re-reads the settings.jsonc file.
 Active hotkeys are not updated, and changes to hotkeys will cause them to be ineffective.
+8. Pause (P): Pauses getting data from the PoE site automatically on area change.

 The commands can be invoked: